Real estate deed of gift: what are the pitfalls and possibilities?

 Familiarize yourself with our offer and treat the risks involved in gifting real estate.

 Tip: Parents often choose to give their house or apartment to their children.
 This is cheaper than the cost of settling the estate in probate.
-In addition, they have control over the division of their assets between their children and can avoid arguments over property.
+In addition, they have control over the division of their assets among their children and can avoid arguments over property.
 Unfortunately, however, it also happens that gifting property will inflame already strained relationships.
 In such cases, it pays to set up an easement.
 How to do it?
 This is the subject of a separate article.

 Are you solving a similar problem?